honkamj/SITReg/README.md

 ### Training

+Here you can find commands which can be used to train the model with different datasets.
 If you run into problems with reproducing the results in the paper, do not hesitate to contact the authors.

+The scripts will download the datasets to DATA_ROOT_PATH and the models will be saved to TRAINING_ROOT_PATH inside the directory MODEL_NAME.
+Note that the automatic data downloading will not work if using multiple devices (in those cases, just run the command with single "--devices cpu" flag for data downloading first), or if the data is no longer available at the url specified within the code (and Lung250M-4B dataset is only downloaded partially).

+For all the methods we chose the best epoch based on metrics computed on validation set (see [Evaluation](#evaluation)).
+The training is somewhat heavy but converges very fast, and some configs might have unneccesarily large number of epochs.
+E.g. Lung250M-4B training converges already during the first epoch (5000 training pairs) and no improvement is seen after that.

+**OASIS:**

 To train similar model used in the paper with affinely aligned brain OASIS dataset (https://www.oasis-brains.org/) from Learn2Reg (https://learn2reg.grand-challenge.org/), run the following command: